qingkaikong/blog/2017_09_enable_GPU_on_macbook_pro_for_deeplearning/README.md

 We can see the GPU version is about 3 times faster than the CPU version on my Macbook Pro, which is a little disappointed (I was expecting more speed up when training deep learning model on GPU).
 I tested on a different dataset with a much deeper structure, it seems the gain is about the same, 3 times faster.
 It is better than nothing \^)^

+### Why GPU is faster than CPU (in some cases)

+GPUs is best for data parallel tasks which means that it maybe possible to make an algorithm run faster on a GPU if you can run the same computations on different pieces of data.
+GPUs are built on SIMD (Single Instruction Multiple Data) architecture.
+This means each streaming multiprocessor (SMP) (each GPU has multiple SMPs) can execute only one instruction on all the threads at a time but on potentially different data.

+This means GPUs are much faster for some tasks, such as graphics processing, linear algebra, video encoding, Monte Carlo Simulation, multiplying matrices for a machine learning algorithm, or powering a database.

+But GPUs get their speed for a cost.
+Usually, a single GPU core is much slower than a single CPU core to execute one instruction.
+But GPU has several cores (up to 16) each operating in a 32-wide SIMD mode (this is 16 * 32 = 496), which can execute the same instruction on about 500 pieces of data.
+In contrast, common CPUs only have up to 4 or 8 cores, and can operate in 4-wide SIMD which gives much lower parallelism.
+Even though GPUs can do more operations at a time, but it takes longer time than a CPU to execute the same instruction.
+The speed gain only comes from this same instruction is applied on multiple data at the same time.
+Therefore, if you have sequential tasks, CPU would be a better choice than GPUs.

+Computations on GPUs involve an additional overhead as compared to CPUs in the data copy required from the main memory to GPU memory before any computation can be done.
+Thus it needs to be evaluated if data copy would not make the GPU implementation slower than the actual CPU implementation.

 ### What Can be Accelerated on the GPU ([ref](http://deeplearning.net/software/theano/tutorial/using_gpu.html#what-can-be-accelerated-on-the-gpu))
 The performance characteristics will of course vary from device to device, and also as we refine our implementation: